Recoskie/JDasm/docs/Code.md

 <br />

-The systems are originally designed to target x86 cores.
+The systems have originally designed to target x86 cores.

 <br />